-The social responsibility project “Günışığı (Sunshine)” launched by Türk Telekom in 2014 in cooperation with Ey-Der (Association for Living without Obstacles) aims to provide the children with low vision with early intervention education so that they can lead their lives without the help of others and continue inclusive education instead of attending the schools for the visually impaired.
+The social responsibility project “Günışığı (Daylight)” launched by Türk Telekom in 2014 in cooperation with Ey-Der (Association for Living without Obstacles) aims to provide the children with low vision with early intervention education so that they can lead their lives without the help of others and continue inclusive education instead of attending the schools for the visually impaired.
 With the technology and infrastructure of Türk Telekom, the project is the only example in Turkey as it enables distance education.

 Within the scope of the Günışığı project, the visual acuity of visually impaired children is determined, and these children are made aware of their visual capacities.

-The pictures drawn by the children included in the project were converted into holiday greeting cards and used by Türk Telekom; thus these children, who are considered to be visually impaired, were able to share their own success stories with everyone.
+The pictures drawn by the children included in the project were converted into holiday greeting cards and used by Türk Telekom; thus these children, who are considered to be visually impaired, were provided to share their own success stories with everyone.

 Türk Telekom has achieved another first in Turkey by measuring the impact of Günışığı project with SROI (Social Return on Investment) method in accordance with international standards.